ericoporto/ags-manual-wiki/Character.md

 ### `Character.AddInventory`

-*(Formerly known as global function AddInventory, which is now obsolete)*<br>
+*(Formerly known as global function `AddInventory`, which is now obsolete)*<br>
-*(Formerly known as global function AddInventoryToCharacter, which is now obsolete)*
+*(Formerly known as global function `AddInventoryToCharacter`, which is now obsolete)*

     Character.AddInventory(InventoryItem *item, optional int addAtIndex)